dnygaard/JsonRestFixture/README.md

 Background
 ----------
-RestFixture is a good tool to do technical REST call tesing.
+RestFixture is a good tool to do technical REST call testing.
 What it lacks is a non-developer-friendly interface.

 JsonRestFixture has been forked from RestFixture primarily to:
 1. Fix a Fitnesse html-formatting bug (fixed by commit/pull request #69 cloneURL: https://github.com/nuggit32/RestFixture.git and possibly fixed in Fitnesse version 20140901 - not confirmed.)
 2. Add Json library tools to enable users to do String-based Json comparing instead of XPath comparing.

-The fixture allows test writers to express tests as actions (any of the allowed HTTP methods) to operate on resource URIs and express expectations on the content of the return code, headers and body.
+The fixture allows test-writers to express tests as actions (any of the allowed HTTP methods) to operate on resource URIs and express expectations on the content of the return code, headers and body.
 All without writing one single line of Java code.